Alexander Skrynnik: Murders

 While investigating the case, Anatoly Magdalyuk, senior investigator for particularly important cases under the Prosecutor's Office of the Moldavian SSR, drew attention to an interesting fact: Glukharyov preferred that people not call him Feodosiy, but Fedor - a name only relatives and good friends called him.
 From this followed the conclusion that the murder was committed by a person who knew Glukharyov very well.
-His second cousin, Dmitry Kozintsev, a restaurant owner to whom Glukharyov took his bride on the wedding, came into view.
+His second cousin, Dmitry Kozintsev, a restaurant owner to whom Glukharyov took his bride to the wedding, came into view.
 A scandal broke out, with Kozintsev threatening to kill Glukharyov, but the matter was hushed up.
 Once at the station, an undercover operative called Dmitry Kozintsev by name and surname, upon which he tried to flee, but stumbled and was quickly detained.
 However, it turned out that Kozintsev was only involved in the embezzlement of socialist property, which he had been long suspected of.

 Not long after, Skrynnik attacked another girl, Olga Lebedeva, in the Central Park of Culture and Rest of Lenin Komsomol.
 He tried to rape and kill her, but the victim managed to escape and call for help.
 She said that the offender shouted at her: "I will cut you into pieces, creature".
 These words caused the investigators to go investigate the park, where they found the headless body of Trasyn.
 Lebedeva said that she had seen her attacker's face, and it was a man she had seen previously after the announcement.
 He had come to see her, but quickly left and then attacked her (so he attacked her again this time).
 She had kept the letters from him, the author of which turned out to be Skrynnik.
-However, it wasn't possible to compare the handwritings of the killer and Glukharyov, as the notes the maniac sent were written in block letters.
-Skrynnik was then summoned to the military registration and enlistment office, where he was required to fill out documents in block letters, and they coincided with the handwritings of the killer.
+However, it wasn't possible to compare the handwriting of the killer and Glukharyov, as the notes the maniac sent were written in block letters.
+Skrynnik was then summoned to the military registration and enlistment office, where he was required to fill out documents in block letters, and they coincided with the handwriting of the killer.